CDCgov/NEDSS-DataAccess/README.md

+# [DEPRECATED] NEDSS-DataAcess

+This repository is **deprecated** and no longer maintained.

+We have moved the development of Real Time Reporting to a new repository- [NEDSS-DataReporting]([https://github.com/your-org/new-repo](https://github.com/CDCgov/NEDSS-DataReporting))

+Please use the new repository for all future updates, issues, and contributions.
+This repository remains available for historical reference but is not receiving any further updates.

+---

+**Archived**: This repo may be archived soon to prevent confusion.

 # CDCgov GitHub Organization Open Source Project Template

 **Template for clearance: This project serves as a template to aid projects in starting up and moving through clearance procedures.
 To start, create a new repository and implement the required [open practices](open_practices.md), train on and agree to adhere to the organization's [rules of behavior](rules_of_behavior.md), and [send a request through the create repo form](https://forms.office.com/Pages/ResponsePage.aspx?id=aQjnnNtg_USr6NJ2cHf8j44WSiOI6uNOvdWse4I-C2NUNk43NzMwODJTRzA4NFpCUk1RRU83RTFNVi4u) using language from this template as a Guide.**